Mr-Precise/open-supaplex-cmake/README.md

 Other than that, **OpenSupaplex** can be built for any of the following platforms:
 - macOS
 - Windows
 - Linux
-- PSP
-- PS Vita
-- PlayStation 3
-- Nintendo DS
-- Nintendo 3DS
-- Nintendo Wii
-- Nintendo Wii U
-- Nintendo Switch
-- RISC OS
+- Other from original code: [sergiou87/open-supaplex repo](https://github.com/sergiou87/open-supaplex)

 More platforms (like Android, iOS and tvOS) to come Soon™.